Meet Our Team

 His professional interests include dentistry, surgery and senior pet care.
 Dr. Wihlen is a member of the New York State Veterinary Medical Association, the American Veterinary Medical Association and the American Animal Hospital Association.
 He also serves on the board of directors of Rochester Hope for Pets.

 Outside the hospital, he enjoys running, biking and playing water sports in his spare time.
 He and his wife, Monique, are the proud parents of two daughters, Morgan and Hannah.
-Their four-legged family members include three dogs named Janie, Luke, and Lily; and two cats named Bently and Rio.
+Their four-legged family members include both dogs and cats.

 Janine Ashton, DVM